h3xar0n/aws-security/attempt-2/README.md

 ## Incident Response

-### AWS Config
-- AWS Config generates configuration items when the configuration of a resource changes.
-- It maintains historical records of the configuration items of your resources from the time you start the configuration recorder.

 ### AWS IAM
 #### Account Compromise
 - If you suspect that your account is compromised, do the following: